 If, because of the worker's relative youth, no career goal has been established, the WSIB calculates the worker's average earnings using the average industrial wage for Ontario for the year in which the injury occurred.
 That figure may be adjusted upward if, despite the absence of specific career goals, the worker's education, aptitudes, and skills at the time of the injury/disease indicate that the worker may have been likely to earn more than the average industrial wage when in regular full-time work.

-The average industrial wage for Ontario for a year is the amount calculated under s.54(2) of the Workplace Safety and Insurance Act (the Act).
+The average industrial wage for Ontario for a year is the amount calculated under s.38(3) of the Workers' Compensation Act, 1990.

 If the impairment of a learner is likely to be permanent, the learner's average earnings, for the purpose of determining a FEL, are the starting salary with the accident employer of the job for which the learner was training when injured.